kuyur/unicue/README.md

 ###Unicue
 Tool to convert a single text file from ANSI encoding to Unicode form (UTF-8 or UTF-16).

 ANSI encoding actually is not a single encoding, but a set of encodings defined by various countries as national standard to support non-ASCII characters of local languages.
-The word of **ANSI** is not accurate， because it is abbreviation of **A**merican **N**ational **S**tandards **I**nstitute.
+The word of **ANSI** is not accurate, because it is abbreviation of **A**merican **N**ational **S**tandards **I**nstitute.
 ANSI encoding is used by [Microsoft](http://support.microsoft.com/kb/138813/en-us) first.
 The right name should be Regional Variable-width encoding (RVW encoding) or pre-Unicode encoding.

 ###Unicue Traveller
 Tool to convert bunch of text files at a time.